Matt Wallner Preview, Player Props: Twins vs. Athletics

-The Minnesota Twins, including Matt Wallner (.526 on-base percentage in past 10 games, 153 points above season-long percentage), take on starter Joey Estes and the Oakland Athletics at Target Field, Wednesday at 7:40 PM ET.
+On Thursday, Matt Wallner (.500 on-base percentage in past 10 games, 130 points above season-long percentage) and the Minnesota Twins face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 1:10 PM ET.

-He racked up four RBI (going 1-for-3 with a home run and a walk) in his previous game against the Athletics.
+He had a hitless showing in his most recent game (0-for-2) against the Athletics.

 Sportsbook Promo Codes